NBatarilo/MeleeBets/Readme.md

 - Then go into `bin/` and run `source activate` (on macOS)
 - CD into your environment and run `\Scripts\activate` (on Windows)
 - CD into the `backend` folder and run `pip install -r requirements.txt`
-- To run the backend run `python wsgi.py`
+- To start the backend run `python wsgi.py`

 ### Angular App
 Ensure you have npm and node installed